joylearn/Getting-and-Cleaning-Data-Course-Project/README.md

 `CodeBook.md` describes the variables, the data, and any transformations or work that was performed to clean up the data.

-The output of the 5th step is called `tiny data.txt`.
+The output of the 5th step is called `tiny.txt`.